Active Ingredients 101

 • Titanium Dioxide – physical UV blocker

-• Vitamin E (Tocopherol) – antioxidant + moisturizes
+• Vitamin E (Tocopherol) – antioxidant + moisturizer

-• Ferulic Acid – boosts stability of Vitamin C & E
+• Ferulic Acid – boosts the stability of Vitamin C & E

 • Green Tea Extract – antioxidant protection

-• Niacinamide – also antioxidant and barrier-supporting active
+• Niacinamide – also an antioxidant and barrier-supporting active

 • Coenzyme Q10 (Ubiquinone) – protects cells from oxidative damage